itscodenation/flw1-playlist-18-19-starter/README.md

 - [ ] Make your site live on gh-pages

 ### JS
-- [ ] Change the songs in the songs array
-- [ ] Update the song array in your project to have at least 4 songs
+- [ ] Update the songs array in your project to have at least 4 songs
-- [ ] Create four new arrays to store
-- [ ] images_urls, artists, song lengths, and links
+- [ ] Create four new arrays to store images_urls, artists, song lengths, and links
 ### html / css
 - [ ] Customize your CSS or add another column